Current Topics

 First, if you have been deferred, hang in there.
 Some schools defer broadly -- it's just their MO, plain and simple.
 Wondering what to do next?
 Consider the following:

-• Are there updates to your Activities list, or special honors or awards to share?
+- Share significant updates to your Activities list, special honors or awards.

-• Above all, keep up your good work so deferring colleges can re-read your solid application later on in the broader application pool.
+Above all, keep up your good work for when deferring colleges re-read your solid application later on in the broader application pool.

 Waiting can be hard sometimes and the suspense is real, but hang in there and stay strong during the waiting season!